ysph-dsde/Getting-Started-with-R-Shiny-Workshop/README.md

 - Build a simple web application using a data example.
 - Deploy Shiny apps using a self-service platform like shinyapps.io.

-You can find out more about past and upcoming tutorials on our YouTube (coming soon) and [website](https://ysph.yale.edu/public-health-research-and-practice/research-centers-and-initiatives/public-health-data-science-and-data-equity/events/).
+You can find out more about past and upcoming tutorials on our [website](https://ysph.yale.edu/public-health-research-and-practice/research-centers-and-initiatives/public-health-data-science-and-data-equity/events/).
 If you are affiliated with Yale, you can set up an office hour appointment with one of the data scientists ([Bookings Page](https://outlook.office365.com/owa/calendar/DataScienceDataEquityOfficeHours@yale.edu/bookings/)).

-## About Repository

-This is the only repository associated with this workshop.
-It contains all of the relevant code, the data set, and a PDF of the slide deck that was used in the workshop.
-Limited comments were added to the slide deck PDF.
-Users who wish to see these extra commentaries will need to download the PDF to their local device.